Motorhome insurance vs caravan insurance: what is the difference?

 One area where caravan insurance diverges sharply from motorhome insurance is security.
 A motorhome has its own engine immobiliser, steering lock, and can be fitted with a tracker.
 A caravan sits unattended on pitches and in storage sites, which makes it a higher theft target relative to its value.

-Most specialist caravan insurers require an approved hitch lock as a minimum condition when the caravan is not attached to a vehicle.
-Some require an ALKO wheel lock, a Thatcham-approved alarm, or a tracking device for caravans above a certain value, typically £15,000 to £20,000.
-Failing to fit the required security device can void your claim entirely, even if it is not the security device that was bypassed during the theft.
+Most specialist caravan insurers ask for an approved hitch lock as a minimum condition when the caravan isn’t attached to a vehicle.
+Some need an ALKO wheel lock, a Thatcham-approved alarm, or a tracking device for caravans above a certain value, typically £15,000 to £20,000.
+Failing to fit the required security device can void your claim entirely, even if it isn’t the security device that was bypassed during the theft.

 Check the security conditions on your policy schedule.
 Non-compliance voids theft claims regardless of how the caravan was stolen.

-Indicative 2025 figures.
-Actual premiums depend on vehicle value, storage, security, usage, driver history, and insurer.
+Indicative figures.
+Actual premiums depend on vehicle value, storage, security, usage, driver history and insurer.

 |---|---|---|---|